discos/doc/user/srt/source/Setup.rst

     > log=[logfilename]  (without extension)

-Logfiles are stored in a dedicated folder (see Retrieving the data).
+Logfiles are stored in a dedicated folder (see :ref:`Retrieving-the-data`).
 **When schedules are run, a new logfile is automatically started**, and it is named after the schedule: [schedulename].log.